Lectures on AKSZ Sigma Models for Physicists: Topological Field Theory in Two Dimensions

 \subsection{Superfield Formalism}

-From now on, we set $g=1$ by absorbing $g$ to $f^{ij}$.
-The BV action of the Poisson sigma model (\ref{BVPSM}) is simplified by introducing supercoordinates \cite{Cattaneo:1999fm}.
-Let us introduce a Grassmann odd supercoordinate $\theta^{\mu} \ (\mu =0, 1)$.
-It is not a spinor but a vector, therefore $\theta^{\mu}$ carries ghost number, which is assigned by $1$.
+From this point onward, we set $g=1$ or equivalently, we absorb $g$ into $f^{ij}(\phi)$.
+The BV action of the Poisson sigma model (\ref{BVPSM}) is simplified by introducing supercoordinates. \cite{Cattaneo:1999fm} Let us introduce a Grassmann-odd supercoordinate $\theta^{\mu} \ (\mu =0, 1)$.
+It is not a spinor but a vector and carries a ghost number of $1$.